Northern Michigan Investment Performance

-Evaluating the Cash Flow & ROI
+Evaluating Cash Flow & ROI

 Conversely, if the yield is the all-consuming driver, then there are certainly better-performing asset classes.
-Keep in mind that one half of the benefit stream can't be measured on a ROI basis.
+Keep in mind that one-half of the benefit stream can't be measured on an ROI basis.
 The ideal combination for a vacation home would be lifestyle enhancement and a return on invested capital equal to or greater than a stock or bond market purchase.

-Constructing a valuation profile that fairly represented return on invested capital took more than 10 years of trial and error.
-The presented format has three capital call elements based on a Weighted Cost of Capital approach because of the differences in timing of injected capital.
-Down payment is paid day one and is the easiest of the three to calculate.
+Constructing a valuation profile that fairly represented a return on invested capital took more than 10 years of trial and error.
+The presented format has three capital call elements based on a Weighted Cost of Capital approach because of the differences in the timing of injected capital.
+A down payment is paid day one and is the easiest of the three to calculate.
 Negative cash flow occurs monthly over the holding period (say 10 years), which over time can be as much as the initial down payment, the wrinkle being that only half of the amount is outstanding over the timeline.
 Anticipated Improvements is the last and toughest element to estimate.

 Expenses associated with the sale, reimbursement of negative cash flow, and anticipated improvements are deducted from the appreciated value, short term rental income offsets calculated, with the remaining net balance annualized.
 The presented Return on the Weighted Invested Capital is then computed, to demonstrate that Northern Michigan property ownership can make financial sense with returns equal to or greater than other competing investments.
 An important "buyer beware" caveat is that the projections are a total capital appreciation play with no recognition as to the time value (IRR) of money.